 Always consult an accountant if you need to start filing self-employment tax statements to get a clear idea of how much you need to pay.

-If you would like to find out if you are due to pay any tax on your crypto, you can try the crypto.com tax tool for free.
+If you want to find out if you are due to pay any tax on your crypto, you can try the crypto.com tax tool for free.

 Here are some of our articles you may also find helpful;